keyestudio/KS3020-KS3020F-Keyestudio-Raspberry-Pi-Pico-Ultimate-Starter-Kit-Raspberry-Pi/2. Raspberry Pi System/Python_Tutorial/Project 33：Keypad Door.md

 5.  **Circuit Diagram and Wiring Diagram**

 In the last experiment, we have known the key values of the 4\*4 matrix keyboard.
 Next, we use it as the keyboard to control the servo and the buzzer.

 ![](/media/f08b9ee128bc06300b3f8a05c73c2375.png)

 ![](/media/ccb5914d82d2b220e8a6afb944d13c54.png)

-6.  **Text Code**
+6.  **Test Code**

 The code used in this project is saved in the file KS3020 Keyestudio Raspberry Pi Pico Learning Kit Ultimate Edition\\3.
 Raspberry Pi System\\Python\_Tutorial\\2.
 Projects\\Project 33：Keypad Door.
 You can move the code anywhere.
 We save the code to the pi folder of the Raspberry Pi system.
 The path:home/pi/2.
 Projects

 ![](/media/ae27830403a2f741aa9b725e5324c215.png)

 Open“Thonny”, click“This computer”→“home”→“pi”→“2.
-Projects”→“Project
-33： Keypad Door”.
-Select“keypad.py”and“myservo.py”， right-click and
+Projects”→“Project 33： Keypad Door”.
+Select“keypad.py”and“myservo.py”， right-click and select“Upload to /”，waiting for the “keypad.py”and“myservo.py”to be
-select“Upload to /”，waiting for the “keypad.py”and“myservo.py”to be uploaded to the Raspberry Pi Pico.
+uploaded to the Raspberry Pi Pico.
 And double left-click the“Project\_33.2\_Keypad\_Door.py”.

 ![](/media/aed2193522c15181e0d9d6f17289d50c.png)